aws/Trusted-Advisor-Tools/TA-Integrations/TA-Red-Cost-Slack-Webhook/README.md

     3. Lambda invokes Trusted Advisor APIs to get the current point in time status of all checks that are in the RED (Action Required) state

-    4. Lambda formats the response from Trusted Advisor, and sends a summary of all checks, along with details of all open high-risk items to Slack, organized by risk category (Security, Fault Tolerance, Performance, Cost and Service Limits).
+    4. Lambda formats the response from Trusted Advisor, and sends a summary of all checks, along with details of all open high-risk items to Slack, and estimated cost savings for the account.

 ### Deploy the solution